martinsohn/ManagerOfHound/README.md

 # ManagerOfHound

-Export Active Directory manager relationships to [BloodHound](https://bloodhound.specterops.io) via [OpenGraph](https://bloodhound.specterops.io/opengraph/overview).

-## Overview

-ManagerOfHound collects manager-subordinate relationships from Active Directory and exports them as custom "ManagerOf" edges for BloodHound ingestion.
+ManagerOfHound is an [OpenGraph](https://bloodhound.specterops.io/opengraph/overview) extension for [BloodHound](https://bloodhound.specterops.io) that collect manager-subordinate relationships from Active Directory and exports them as custom "ManagerOf" edges for BloodHound ingestion.

-Some organizations implement self-service portals where managers can control the user accounts of their subordinates.
-This can create implicit privilege escalation paths not captured by default BloodHound edges.
+Some organizations implement self-service portals where managers can control the user accounts of their subordinates (e.g. password resets).
+This can create implicit privilege escalation paths not captured by the default BloodHound edges.
 ManagerOfHound makes these hidden relationships visible through OpenGraph, enabling security teams to identify and assess novel attack paths in their environment.

 ## Requirements